Update: ‘2023 Hyundai Kona Electric specifications’ and ‘2023 Hyundai Kona Electric price’ sections updated.

-2022 Hyundai Kona Electric exterior
+2023 Hyundai Kona Electric variants

-Strangely, wireless Apple CarPlay and wireless Android Auto are available in the lower-end 8-inch touchscreen infotainment system but not the optional 10.25-inch unit.
-The 8-inch unit replaces the old model’s 7-inch panel that came with wired Apple CarPlay and wired Android Auto.
-In place of the 2021 model’s Infinity premium audio system, Hyundai introduced a Harman Kardon unit, and it is continuing with this supplier for the 2023 model year.
+Strangely, wireless Apple CarPlay and wireless Android Auto continue to be available in the lower-end 8-inch touchscreen infotainment system but in not the optional 10.25-inch unit.
+The 8-inch unit had replaced a 7-inch panel that came with wired Apple CarPlay and wired Android Auto.
+In place of the Infinity premium audio system, Hyundai introduced a Harman Kardon unit, and it is continuing with this supplier for the 2023 model year.

 Dynamic Voice Recognition

-|Aspect||2022 Hyundai Kona EV specification|
+|Aspect||2023 Hyundai Kona EV specification|

 |Motor Power||150 kW (201 hp)|

-|Motor Torque||395 Nm (291 Lb.-Ft.)|
+|Motor Torque||395 Nm (291 lb.-ft.)|

 |Battery Pack Capacity||64 kWh|